LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 punch them in the face

-when they’re crossing the line.
+when they're crossing the line.

-&nbsp;

 &nbsp;

 Let the ones hungry for drama,

 die of starvation.